Game Art BA(Hons)

 Course details

-You'll study the principles of game art in the context of traditional art practice, combining subjects like life drawing and composition with digital 2D and 3D modelling.
+On this course, you'll study the principles of game art in the context of traditional art practice, combining subjects like life drawing and composition with digital 2D and 3D modelling.
 We'll also build your expertise in concept, character and environment art, agile project management, and game development pipelines and processes.

 Focused on industry practices, much of your learning will come from working in game development teams – devising and developing real games using real-world practices.